 A Full Timer’s Perspective on Fuel Costs

-Yeah, a $2.50 or more increase would cause us to contemplate radically changing our pace, but still isn’t likely to take us off the road.
-But anything less than that is easy enough for us to offset by driving a few less miles, find new income sources, eating out less and/or buy a cheaper bottle of wine.
+Yeah, a $2.50 or more increase would cause us to contemplate radically changing our pace but still isn’t likely to take us off the road.
+But anything less than that is easy enough for us to offset by driving a few fewer miles, finding new income sources, eating out less, and/or buying a cheaper bottle of wine.